 Symptoms and Causes of Medulloblastoma

-Symptoms of medulloblastoma can include issues with balance and motor skills, though iIt can vary depending on the location of the tumor.
-Aggravated symptoms can also include headaches, seizures, vision problems and nausea and may be an indication of pressure within the brain caused by the tumor.
+Symptoms of medulloblastoma can include issues with balance and motor skills, though it can vary depending on the location of the tumor.
+Aggravated symptoms such as headaches, seizures, vision problems, and nausea may be an indication of pressure within the brain caused by the tumor.
 If the medulloblastoma has spread to the spinal cord it may also lead to numbness in limbs, pain and/or bowel problems.
 Additional symptoms may include:

 - Headaches that may be occasionally relieved by vomiting

 These symptoms may be related to the tumor itself or be due to the buildup of pressure within the brain.
 After diagnosis, surgery options may be recommended to relieve pressure within the brain and alleviate symptoms.

 The cause of medulloblastoma has not yet been determined, however there has been some research that indicates that a small percentage of pediatric medulloblastoma might be related to hereditary genetic changes.